By Chanté Eliaszadeh | October 8, 2025

 - Growth potential: Proper structure enables future fundraising, partnerships, and strategic opportunities

 Work with experienced securities counsel before making any public statements about your token, accepting any investor funds, or writing a single line of smart contract code.
-The legal structure you create at the beginning determines whether your project thrives or becomes another cautionary enforcement tale.
+The legal structure you create at the beginning determines whether your project can raise, list, and grow---or carries a flaw it cannot fix later.

 Need Token Launch Legal Guidance?

 Astraea Counsel advises crypto projects on compliant token launches, securities law analysis, and SEC registration exemptions.
-Former SEC Honors Attorney with expertise in token offerings and enforcement defense.
+The firm’s principal is a former SEC Honors Program intern in the SEC’s Cyber Unit, with direct experience in digital-asset regulation.
 Explore our Digital Assets & Blockchain services.

 Related Resources